UWCubeSat/hs2-dds-host/README.md

 See the cfg folder for an example MCP2210 config file.
 Config files are broken up into "blocks", which contain config elements.
 The tool parses these files and generates settings which are then written to the MCP2210 at runtime.

 ### Data File
 See the data folder for an example of some canned data for the DDS.
 In actual operation, these files would be generated from our simulation of the instrument and would represent a single received reflection from the target.
 The canned data is a simpler waveform to demonstrate functionality.
-These data are formatted as a series of comma separated values - the first 3 bytes in the file are the address of the SRAM to which the data should be written, and the bottom 4 bytes are the actual data to write.
+These data are formatted as a series of comma separated bytes - the first 3 bytes in a row are the SRAM address to which the data should be written, is the data word to write.